Camogie: All-Ireland Senior Camogie Championship

-Cork have won the most Camogie All-Ireland titles with 28, the last being in 2018.
+Cork have won the most Camogie All-Ireland, winning their 30th championship in 2024.

 National Camogie League titles

-Cork have won the most National Camogie League titles with 16.
+Cork have won the most National Camogie League titles with 17.

 Results

 2018 All Ireland Championship

 Eleven counties competed for the elite All-Ireland Senior Camogie Championship in 2018: Clare, Cork, Dublin, Galway, Kilkenny, Limerick, Meath, Offaly, Tipperary, Waterford, and Wexford.

 Eleven teams contested the second-tier Jack McGrath Cup in 2018 (All Ireland intermediate championship): Antrim, Carlow, Derry, Down, Kildare, Laois, and Westmeath, and the second teams of Cork, Galway, Kilkenny, and Tipperary.

 Seven teams contested the third-tier Kay Mills Cup (All Ireland junior or 'Premier Junior" championship) in 2018: Armagh, Kerry, Roscommon, and the second teams of Clare, Dublin, Limerick, and Offaly.

 Only fourteen points were scored by the winning team in the 2018 senior final, and most points in the game followed the awarding of frees.
 Ten points was sufficient to determine the winner of the 2017 senior final.